rollbar/docs/guides/reduce-noisy-javascript-errors.md

 of them match the exception message, the error will be discarded.
 These will be compiled into a regex that is compared against the exception mesasge.

-## Custom grouping options
+## Custom fingerprinting options

-We recommend using [custom grouping](/docs/custom-grouping/) when you still want the error data to be sent to Rollbar and viewable in your dashboard for data metrics and reporting purposes, but you want to reduce the some of the 'noise' in the [Items](/features/) list.
+We recommend using [custom fingerprinting](/docs/custom-grouping/) when you still want the error data to be sent to Rollbar and viewable in your dashboard for data metrics and reporting purposes, but you want to reduce the some of the 'noise' in the [Items](/features/) list.
 You can set up custom grouping rules to group your errors together in a way that makes sense for you.
 This is the best option to use when you still want to see the error occurrences in your dashboard, but want full control over how they are grouped together.
-See the [docs on custom grouping](/docs/custom-grouping/), as well as our in depth blog post on [how to improve your error grouping in Rollbar](/blog/error-grouping-tutorial).
+See the [docs on custom fingerprinting](/docs/custom-grouping/), as well as our in depth blog post on [how to improve your error grouping in Rollbar](/blog/error-grouping-tutorial).